 A failure to meet these ratios may result in your session being cancelled upon arrival at the mill.

 On the Day Information

 School groups should arrive 15 minutes before the start of their first taught session.
-This will allow for pupils to disembark from the coach, drop off lunch bags and visit the toilets before going into the mill.
+This will allow for pupils to disembark from the coach, drop off lunch bags and visit the toilets.

 Coach Drop Off and Parking

 Coaches are welcome to drop pupils off outside the main gates of the mill on Cole Bank Road.
 Coaches may remain parked outside the main gates for the duration of the session if they wish.

 For mini-buses and cars, there is a free car park next to the mill where they can park.